 CARB is responsible for protecting the public from the harmful effects of air pollution and developing and enforcing programs and actions to fight climate change.
-CARB enforces emission standards and requirements to ensure mobile sources are as clean as possible.
+CARB implements and enforces engine certification, reporting, and testing requirements to help ensure mobile sources such as heavy-duty trucks are operating and maintained according to statewide emissions standards.
 Additionally, CARB supports and oversees air district stationary source programs.
-CARB has not issued citations or Notices of Violation (NOV) to JCI Jones and based on the mobile equipment reported under JCI there are no current compliance violations.
+CARB has not issued citations or Notices of Violation (NOV) to heavy duty vehicles owned by JCI Jones